What is SIP| Basics, Types, and Key Insights

 Is SIP better than FD?

 SIP (Systematic Investment Plan) and FD (Fixed Deposit) are different ways to invest.
-SIP involves regularly investing a fixed amount, benefiting from rupee cost averaging, compounding, and market cycles.
+SIP involves regularly investing a fixed amount.
 FD, on the other hand, requires a lump sum investment for guaranteed returns and capital preservation.
-Whether SIP or FD is better depends on your investment goals.

 Can I invest 1000 ₹ per month in SIP?